 For the most part, I typically assume that people who have misinformation came by it honestly.
 Usually, they didn’t quite understand fully what they read or were told.
-After all, one of the trickiest things about managing money and personal finance is that there are so many exceptions and nuances.
+After all, one of the trickiest things about achieving financial independence and personal finance is that there are so many exceptions and nuances.
 In a lot of cases, what is absolutely true for one person is not true for someone else because of their individual circumstances.

 Unfortunately, while the internet has given people easy access to vast amount of information, it does so without any verification that the information published is true.